evhub/coconut/HELP.md

 vector_field()$[2:3] |> list |> print  # [vector(*pts=(1, 0))]
 ```

 _Hint: Remember, the way we defined vector it takes the components as separate arguments, not a single tuple.
-You may find the [`starmap` built-in](DOCS.html#starmap) useful in dealing with that._
+You may find the [Coconut built-in `starmap`](DOCS.html#starmap) useful in dealing with that._

 <br>
 <br>